nanoporetech/pipeline-pychopper/README.md

 - `score_percentile` - score cutoff percentile.
 - `heu_mode` - use heuristic mode if true.
 - `heu_stringency` - stringency in heuristic mode.
-- `threads` - number of threads to use for the analyses.

 ## Output